AbbaciMohamed/University-DB-Project/README.md

-# University Management System (national high school of cyber security
+# University Management System (national high school of cyber security):

-A comprehensive full-stack database project designed by "rabah haddadi and mohamed abbaci "  to manage university operations.
+A comprehensive full-stack database project designed by "Haddadi Rabah" and " Abbaci Mohamed Essadek "  to manage university operations.
 This system integrates a robust (PostgreSQL) backend with a user-friendly **Python (Tkinter)** graphical interface to handle student data, academic courses, grading, attendance, and administrative auditing.

  Features :